 The State of Florida has a lengthy statute about divorce.
 (You can view it here.)
 But, in dividing up the assets of marriage, there might be some that aren’t so easily divided.
 What happens when you have pets, and both parties want them?

 Bloomberg News has a very good story about what happens to the family pet when its owners divorce.

-“Almost 80 million U.S. households, or roughly two-thirds, own a pet, according to a 2015 survey from the American Pet Products Association.
+“Almost 87 million U.S. households, or roughly two-thirds, own a pet, according to a 2023 survey from Forbes.
 For every five American couples who get married in a given year, two couples get divorced.
 At a time when Americans increasingly are delaying having children, pets can be the most crucial question raised by a divorce or breakup: Who gets custody of the companion animals?
 Yet courts have little to say on the issue.

 Traditionally, the law sees pets as property, no different from a couch or a house plant.
 That can feel bizarre, given that the average dog or cat has a market value of zero—and, in fact, can cost thousands of dollars to feed, walk, and keep healthy.
 But emotional attachment can turn a beloved pet into a valuable bargaining chip in divorce negotiations.”If you have a pet and are struggling with who gets custody of him, its a good idea to try to work out your differences with the help of your lawyer.
 It won’t be the first time your family law attorney has worked to mediate custody of a pet.
 After all, the courts might consider a pet to be “property”, but pet owners know that Fido is part of the family.

 LawCall™ features Tallahassee personal injury attorneys, Vinse Barrett, Jimmy Fasig, Dana Brooks, Mark Nonni and Jaeson Homola, plus guest attorneys from across North Florida who answer your questions on a different legal topic every Sunday.
 Long-time newscaster Frank Ranicky anchors the program.